lwalley/hps-drupal-distribution/modules/custom/hps_browse/README.txt

 2. Enable this Feature at /admin/structure/features.

-3. Edit 'HPS Browse' View at /admin/structure/views.
+3. Enable 'HPS Browse' View at /admin/structure/views.

-   By default there are a set of content panes configured to list 'DSpace Item' nodes that are linked to specific terms in the 'DC Description Types' vocabulary.
-Each term has its own content pane and uses a different view mode (teaser) or fields for its listing.
+   By default there are a set of content panes configured to list 'DSpace Item' nodes that are linked to terms in the 'DC Description Types' vocabulary.
+Each content pane represents a different display mode for the node listing 'List' (default), 'Gallery' and 'Index'.

-   Edit the Filter Criteria of each content pane to select the term you want to list nodes for e.g. for 'Articles' pane edit (or re-add) the 'Content: DC Description Type (= Articles)' Filter Criteria to select the 'Articles' term from your vocabulary.

-   Once you're done don't forget to enable the View and the individual content panes you want to use.

-4. Configure content type view modes (teasers) /admin/structure/types/manage/dspaced-entities-item/display.

-   By default the 'HPS Browse' View uses the render entity format with teaser view modes to display DSpace Items in the browse by listings.
-Custom view modes e.g. 'Audio Teaser' are provided by the 'HPS Defaults' Feature.
-You can configure which DSpace Item fields should be shown in each teaser mode using the DSpace Item content type display manager interface.
+4. Enable 'HPS Browse By' View at /admin/structure/views

+   By default this view provides a content pane that lists a complete hierarchy of terms for a single vocabulary.
+The vocabulary vid is passed to the view from the panel page.

 5. Edit the 'Taxonomy term template' in Page Manager /admin/structure/pages or Panels /admin/structure/panels.

-   For each variant you want to use you will need to edit the 'Selection Rules' and reselect the 'DC Description Type' vocabulary and the specific term that variant is for e.g. for the 'Audio' variant you'll need to reselect the 'Audio' term in the selection rule to update the vid and tid.
+   For each variant you want to use you will need to edit the 'Selection Rules' and reselect the 'DC Description Type' vocabulary to update the vid.

    The 'Root' variant is a special case and assumes you have manually added some root terms to your 'DC Description Types' vocabulary that you want to use as category pages.
 This variant has two